edcall/liri-node-app/README.md

 3. Give start-to-finish instructions on how to run the app

-type  "node liri.js movie-this" + movie name to look up movie info.
+type node liri.js to start app.

 4. Include screenshots, gifs or videos of the app functioning